vanish87/Vox/README.md

 // Todo //

 ## Setup
-Setting up and compiling the project is fairly simple.
+Setting up and compiling the project is a fairly simple process.

 ### Windows
 Visual Studio projects are included.